metametadata/carry/docs/user-guide.md

 and hosted in Carry repo [contrib folder](https://github.com/metametadata/carry/tree/master/contrib).
 Most of these packages are implemented using [Carry middleware pattern](#middleware).

-The private/internal API uses a `-` prefix and should not be used (e.g. `-this-is-some-private-thing`).
+The private/internal API uses `-` prefix and should not be used (e.g. `-this-is-some-private-thing`).

 ## App